spdx/yalm-python/README.md

 # Examples

 There are some examples for how to use the code in the examples folder in the directory.
-Go to the Folder and run the following files to see the output.
+Go to the examples/ and run the following files to see the output.

 ```python
 python compare_license_texts.py